 We want to create a groundswell of employers supporting their staff

-smokers that want to quit.
+smokers that would like to quit.
 The Quitober Challenge encourages more awareness

 and stimulates smokers to quit, with their workmates, in the same way that they started,